 Cauchi, M., Hopes, K., Walton, C., MacQueen, H.A., Wassif, W.S. and Turner, C. (2015) A novel method for the analysis of clinical biomarkers to investigate the effect of diet on health in a rat model.
 Analyst, 140: 3028-3038.
 DOI: 10.1039/c5an00182j

-Since first joining the OU, I have worked on 24 modules: PS621 Biotechnology, S325 Biochemistry and cell biology, T274 Food production systems, S280 Science matters, S327 Molecular biology, SK220 Human biology and health, S804 Communicating science, S204 Biology: uniformity and diversity, S320 Infectious disease, K221 Perspectives on complementary and alternative medicine, S377 Cell and molecular biology, SXR374 Fat: the physiology of adipose tissue, SXR 375 Plants, pigments and light, SXR376 Molecular basis of human disease, BS811 MBA Life science, SK183 Understanding human nutrition, SK120 Diabetes care, SDK125 Introducing health sciences: a case study approach, and three Science Foundation Degrees, involving the work-based courses S110 Health sciences in practice, S210 Developing your health science practice, S211 Developing your Paramedic practice, S212 Developing your Operating Department practice, SK320 Infectious disease and public health, and SDK100 Science and Health: an evidence-based approach.
+Since first joining the OU, I have worked on 25 modules: PS621 Biotechnology, S325 Biochemistry and cell biology, T274 Food production systems, S280 Science matters, S327 Molecular biology, SK220 Human biology and health, S804 Communicating science, S204 Biology: uniformity and diversity, S320 Infectious disease, K221 Perspectives on complementary and alternative medicine, S377 Cell and molecular biology, SXR374 Fat: the physiology of adipose tissue, SXR 375 Plants, pigments and light, SXR376 Molecular basis of human disease, BS811 MBA Life science, SK183 Understanding human nutrition, SK120 Diabetes care, SDK125 Introducing health sciences: a case study approach, and three Science Foundation Degrees, involving the work-based courses S110 Health sciences in practice, S210 Developing your health science practice, S211 Developing your Paramedic practice, S212 Developing your Operating Department practice, SK320 Infectious disease and public health, SDK100 Science and Health: an evidence-based approach, and SXY130, part of the Laboratory Scientist Degree Apprenticeship.

 For several years I was Award Director for Health Sciences,and I still lead the Work-based learning Programme.